-- 1. Failure to abide by any of the registration agreement conditions as itemized in the Parent Statement of Understanding, or failure to fulfill any of the responsibilities or conditions included in the Parent Handbook. - 2.
-Severe behavior by the child which disrupts the group, including repeated instances of failing to listen to his/her teacher; refusal to follow program rules; excessive use of physical force, including hitting, pushing, kicking or biting; verbal abuse; or excessive threats to use physical abuse. - 3.
+- 1. Failure to abide by any of the registration agreement conditions as itemized in the Parent Statement of Understanding, or failure to fulfill any of the responsibilities or conditions included in the Parent Handbook. - Severe behavior by the child which disrupts the group, including repeated instances of failing to listen to his/her teacher; refusal to follow program rules; excessive use of physical force, including hitting, pushing, kicking or biting; verbal abuse; or excessive threats to use physical abuse. - 3.
 Failure of parents/guardians to treat staff or other parents or children respectfully.
 Disrespect includes inappropriate or abusive language, behavior, or threats. - 4.
 The Y-Club programs follow a zero-tolerance policy in regards to weapons or look like weapons.
+Weapons, firearms and ammunition materials shall not be on the premises.
 Any participant, parent/guardian or family-authorized adult that uses or possesses or threatens to use or possess a weapon or a look a like weapon at any time may be permanently expelled from the Y-Club program. - 5.
 Lack of regular attendance in excess of 2 weeks without notification. - 6.
 Balance due of 2 weeks or more of child care fees.